A photograph of a tan-colored doormat with black Persian script reading 'Khosh Amadid,' which means 'Welcome'.

 It began in 2008 as a sponge of Apelles flung at an internet canvas.
 The impulse is easy to recollect: after half a lifetime in the San Francisco Bay Area, I had just moved away, and I imagined that blogging would help me keep in touch with friends back home.
 In this regard it was not a success.
 My community's embrace of the medium had slackened, for one thing, but a bigger obstacle was my private nature.
 The blog carried no links to other sites, nor even my own name, and I doubt that anyone could tell I was reaching out.
 The content was no help, either.
 Having begun with translated material, I posted more, and it didn’t take long for the template to solidify, devoid of the diaristic or the confessional or anything that might invite a connection to living beings.
 And so the blog developed into a jumble of whatever I was reading that I didn’t want to forget.

 Its actual title was lifted from a bilingual religious publication found in certain vegetarian restaurants.
 I'm not qualified to parse it myself, except to relate that "writing gathering section" is a more accurate translation of the Chinese running head within the magazine.
-But "field" is good because it's polysemous, suggesting growing things (an idea already present in 薈, the character for "gathering"), and room to labor and create (Greek khōra).
+But "field" is good because it's polysemous, suggesting growing things (an idea already present in 薈, the character for "gathering"), and room for creative work (Greek χώρα).
 When filling out an online form, one is told to "populate the field," which is a phrase I don't love but can't deny it's what I'm doing here.
 All that is what makes this my Writing Gathering Field.

 The motives for keeping a private blog are easy to understand.
 Why give this one a public face?
 Mercenarism is a large part of it.
 Books need people to sell them, and personhood now has this necessary online component, where lacking an internet presence is like failing to cast a shadow.
 And what kind of writer doesn't want to be read?
 So the blog has to serve as a publicity vehicle for whatever books and articles I manage to put out.
 In the future I might adopt a more professional-looking header with drop-down links, but for now the Announcements tag will have to do.